 As a first check regarding the significance of the power corrections, we show the momentum dependence of the NLO light-cone PDFs for both the isovector and isoscalar flavor combinations using our largest two momenta in Fig. 14.
 There we see a relatively mild momentum dependence, which is expected given the observed momentum convergence in the renormalized matrix elements shown in Fig. 12.

-Finally, using the largest available momentum of $P_z = 6\frac{2\pi}{L}$ , in Fig. 15 we show the quark and antiquark transversity distributions for both the isovector and isoscalar flavor combinations compared to the global analysis from JAM3D-22 [28] and Radici, Bacchetta [23] which are both performed at LO.
+Finally, using the largest available momentum of $P_z = 6\frac{2\pi}{L}$, in Fig. 15 we show the quark and antiquark transversity distributions from the LaMET approach for both the isovector and isoscalar flavor combinations compared to the DNN results from the previous section and with the global analysis from JAM3D-22 [28] and Radici, Bacchetta [23] which are both performed at LO.

 There are a few things to note about these results.
 First, recall that the global analysis and our DNN results both assume the anti-quark distribution to be zero.
-Our x-space matching results in this section favor this assumption, at least when using an NLO matching kernel.